MIMO Decoding (LTE)

 No Decoding

 When No Decoding is selected, no decoding or cross-channel equalization will be performed on the measured IQ data.
-This means that, for LTE Long Term Evolution signals that have been precoded (multi-antenna signals), subcarrier points shown on measured IQ traces (IQ Meas and IQ Meas Time) will actually be an addition of multiple modulation points, resulting in non-standard constellations.
+This means that, for LTE signals that have been precoded (multi-antenna signals), subcarrier points shown on measured IQ traces (IQ Meas and IQ Meas Time) will actually be an addition of multiple modulation points, resulting in non-standard constellations.

 Reference C-RS/Rx path equalization will still be performed when Equalizer Training is enabled (set to RS or RS+Data).